gianlucarossi15/GIS/README.md

 # Geographic Information Systems
 Repository for Geographic Information Systems course for the Master Degree in Computer Engineering, curriculum Web Application and Data Engineering at the University of Padua.

+## Introduction
+An Italian province wants to create an information system for the management of its road network extended for about 1000 km.

 ## Requirements
 1. PostgreSQL with the Postgis extension must be installed on the target machine.